What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Thrillseekers will love all the activities in Costa Rica that are available including ATV tours, hiking to scenic waterfalls, zip line tours in the rainforest canopy, attending surf schools, sport fishing,

-Are you more interested in the activities and cultures that make for a unique Costa Rica experience?
-Then explore San Jose to meet the people, eat the food, and observe the traditions of Costa Ricans.
+Are you more interested in the activities and cultures that make for an awesome Costa Rica experience?
+Then explore San Jose to encounter the people, eat the food, and observe the traditions of Costa Ricans.
 Head to the town of Puerto Viejo or Santa Teresa for a smaller-town experience.
 Meet a local family and learn about their culture for a more authentic experience.

 Plan Your Next Vacation Soon